Miami in 3 days

-Our goals for this trip included visiting the boat show, checking out the beach and the zoo with our granddaughter.
+Our goals for this trip included visiting the 2022 Miami International Boat Show, checking out the beach and the zoo with our granddaughter.
 There are numerous ways that one could explore this area in a 3 day timespan, we had diverse goals for this trip and this itinerary fit out available time.

 We arranged to stay at The Gates Hotel South Beach - a Doubletree Hotel by Hilton, which showed up when we looked for good Miami boat show hotels.
 It was in the heart of south beach Miami and gave us easy access to Miami’s South Beach Boardwalk and was within walking distance to the Miami Convention Center portion of the boat show.
 We waited a bit too long to reserve our room and the prices were high due to it being the boat show weekend so we pulled the trigger on our annual Hilton free night award for being an elite member of the Hilton Honors program.

 We arrived early and were able to use the pool area and facilities while waiting for our room.
 The pool area had a lot of energy and our granddaughter immediately made friends with some other girls at the pool.
 They had a DJ by the pool and a henna artist.
 We played ping pong, were able to get some drinks at the poolside bar.

 The hotel rooms were clean and large enough for the four of us.
 There wasn’t much of a view but we liked the facilities and location.
 They had valet parking onsite (in a very secure location) for $42 per day.
 There was no self parking.
 There were plenty of restaurants within walking distance and South Beach was just across the road.
 We would definitely stay here again when visiting South Beach.

 Miami’s South Beach is known for attracting beautiful young people and the rich and famous and for its trendy and quirky and over the top nightlife.
 South Beach is a barrier island along the Atlantic Ocean that is about 9 miles long.